AppSecure-nrw/security-belts/green/treatment-of-vulnerabilities-with-severity-high-or-higher.md

 ## Assessment

-- Show the fix for the latest *n* high criticality findings.
+- Show the fix for the latest *n* high severity findings.
 - Show how you challenged the efficiency of the implemented fix.

 ## Related Activities